nyanmyohtet/vue-materials/VueJS Component.md

       You clicked me {{ count }} times.
     </button>`
 })
 app.mount('#components-demo')
 ```
 <div style="page-break-after: always;"></div>

 # Reusing Components

-Components can be reused as many times as you want:
+Components can be reused as many times as you want.

+Each one maintains its own **state/date**.

 ```html
 <div id="components-demo">